bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 Interactive Legends
 ~~~~~~~~~~~~~~~~~~~

-It is also possible to configure legends to be interactive, so that clicking
+You can use legends as interactive elements to control some aspects of the
-or tapping on legend entries affects the corresponding glyph visibility.
-See
+appearance of your plot.
+Clicking or tapping on interactive legend entries
+controls the visibility of the glyphs associated with the legend entry.

-the :ref:`userguide_interaction_legends` section of the User Guide for more
+See :ref:`userguide_interaction_legends` in the User Guide for more
 information and examples.

 .. note::